pkgcore/pychroot/README.rst

     sudo pychroot -B /home/user1 ~/chroot

-will bind mount user1's home directory into the same location inside the chroot directory in addition to the standard bind mounts listed previously.
+will bind mount user1's home directory at the same location inside the chroot directory in addition to the standard bind mounts listed previously.
 See pychroot's help output for more options.